 Some Gag Clauses and Confidentiality Clauses Violate Federal Law

 The Consumer Review Fairness Act, a federal law passed in 2016 (“CRFA”), prohibits a business from restricting certain kinds of speech.
-The Federal Trade Commission (“FTC”) has begun actively enforcing this law, and just this past month, the FTC entered into several settlement agreements with businesses who the FTC alleged were in violation of the CRFA. business is in violation of the CFRA if its contract fails this two-prong test: (i) the contract is a form contract and (ii) the contract contains a clause prohibiting individuals from making a review, assessment, or other analysis of the goods, services, or conduct of the business.
+The Federal Trade Commission (“FTC”) has begun actively enforcing this law, and just this past month, the FTC entered into several settlement agreements with businesses who the FTC alleged were in violation of the CRFA.
+A business is in violation of the CFRA if its contract fails this two-prong test: (i) the contract is a form contract and (ii) the contract contains a clause prohibiting individuals from making a review, assessment, or other analysis of the goods, services, or conduct of the business.

 The first prong is whether the contract in use is a form contract.
 The CFRA defines a form contract as a contract for the sale or lease of goods or services that is imposed on a customer without giving the customer a meaningful opportunity to negotiate standardized terms.
 In the motor vehicle and powersports business, this would include F&I contracts, service agreements, retail installment sales contracts, leases, buyer’s orders, and many of the forms a customer signs when purchasing a motor vehicle or motorcycle.
 Although some of the terms, such as pricing and the length of a lease, may vary, the vast majority of the terms and conditions are settled and unchangeable.
 For example, a finance captive will not let you amend the preprinted terms on a consumer lease.